-Cross the stile and turn half left following a straight grass path across the lawn in front of Matson House towards a wooden stile.
-Cross the stile and follow the path uphill through a belt of woodland until you reach a metal gate leading into an area of pasture.
+Cross the stile and turn half left following a straight grass path across the lawn in front of Matson House towards a footpath signpost.
+Just past this, cross a stile and follow the path uphill through a belt of woodland until you reach a metal gate leading into an area of pasture.
 Take the uphill path across the pasture towards another area of woodland.
 As you approach the woodland, you will see another stile.
 Cross this and follow the path uphill through an area of coppiced woodland.
 After about 270 metres, the path emerges from the woodland into a field.
 Continue half right and uphill across the field until you reach the highest point, which offers a panoramic view of part the Thames Valley.

 Continue in the same direction towards a gap in a hedge about half way between two prominent trees.
 Go through the gap to reach a lane.
 Here turn left and follow the lane gently downhill.
-After 230 metres, turn right, crossing a stile by a double metal gate onto a footpath, signposted as the Chiltern Way Berkshire Loop.
+After 230 metres, turn right, crossing a stile to the right of a metal gate, onto a footpath signposted opposite the stile for the Chiltern Way Berkshire Loop.
 Follow the path straight ahead with a hedge on your left.
 The view soon opens out on your left to offer more views of the Thames Valley and into the distant Hambleden Valley.
 Eventually the view gives way to a belt of trees and the path becomes more enclosed.
 As you approach a wooden gate, turn left and downhill just before it, along a permissive path.
 You will soon see further views towards Greenlands as you approach a large metal gate.
-Cross the stile to the right of the gate and turn right along a narrow lane into Aston Village until you reach the Flower Pot Hotel.
+Cross the stile to the right of the gate and turn right along a narrow lane into Aston Village until you reach the Flower Pot.

 Thames Valley View